 works in progress

-Launched in January 2019, our new Transition Program provides an opportunity for 20 to 22-year-olds to gradually experience the adult programming we offer.
-They are eligible to join our adult daytime programs starting at 18, but we generally encourage them to stay in their school’s program as long as possible.
-Pomeroy Adult Services Program Manager Melissa Trujillo says, “Your (financial) aid goes away if you leave the school district - all the supports like occupational or speech therapy.”
+Launched in January 2019, the Transition Program allows 20 to 22-year-olds to gradually experience the adult programming we offer.
+They are eligible to join our adult daytime programs starting at 18, but we generally encourage them to stay in their high school program as long as possible.
+Pomeroy Adult Services Program Manager Melissa Trujillo says, “Your aid goes away if you leave the school district - all the supports like occupational or speech therapy.”

 Trujillo notes that the need for this type of transition program at Pomeroy is relatively new.
 These young people, unlike the older adults we serve, have been in special ed classes their whole lives.
 “They have grown up with more supports, so many of them have developed more skills than they would have a decade or so ago,” she stated.

-This semester, 12 to 18 of the students in the Transition Program will join OneCenter classes at 2 pm, classes like swimming, cooking, computer lab - whatever they are interested in.
+This semester, 12 to 18 of the students in the Transition Program will join one OneCenter class a day, classes like swimming, cooking, computer lab - whatever they are interested in.
 They will be supported by their familiar staff from the Children & Teens Program as they meet and get comfortable with new spaces, new peers, and new staff.

 Exercising For Life

 bodies in motion